 With Project Sputnik’s roots well planted, I am looking forward to following its progress and how much further input it accepts from the Linux community.
 With that being said, I have a couple ideas that I would like to see incorporated into the project.

 The Linux community undoubtedly likes choices and customizations.
 Dell has already applied subtle changes to Project Sputnik’s Dell XPS 13 Developer Edition.
 On the bottom of the laptop is a metal base plate that has the Ubuntu logo laser etched instead of the Windows logo.
-I personally love these small changes.
+I really like these small changes.
 It creates a more unique piece of hardware and shows that Dell pays attention to detail.
 I would like to see this expanded with the addition of more logo choices.
-Not everyone wants to run Ubuntu and offering the option to laser etch logos for Fedora, RHEL, Gentoo, Arch, SUSE, etc. gives the user a more personalized laptop.
+Not everyone wants to run Ubuntu, and offering the option to laser etch logos for Fedora, RHEL, Gentoo, Arch, SUSE, etc. gives the user a more personalized laptop.
 An additional checkout option with a small picture of what the logo will look like would make this an easy addition.
 The same applies to the Super Key.
-Currently, the Dell XPS 13 Developer Edition still has the Windows logo on the Super Key, but offering additional logo choices would make a customization that would be the first of its kind from any big name laptop manufacture (System76 currently replaces the Windows logo on the Super Key but only with the Ubuntu logo).
+Currently, the Dell XPS 13 Developer Edition still has the Windows logo on the Super Key, but offering additional logo choices would be a first of its kind customization from any of the big name laptop manufacture (System76 currently replaces the Windows logo on the Super Key but only with the Ubuntu logo).
 Dell is the king of customization, if anybody can do it, they can.